cybercore-co-ltd/AICity2022-Track3/README.md

 + NOTE: For submission, we need the `video_ids` file, such as one in `tools/detector/video_ids_A2clean.csv`.
 To run inference on B dataset (unknown at this time), we need a similar file.
 See input of `tools/detector/convert_json2txt.py`.

 # Credits:
-We thank [mmaction2](https://github.com/open-mmlab/mmaction2) and [action-former](https://github.com/happyharrycn/actionformer_release) for the code base.
-Please cite their work if you found our code is helpful.
+We thank [mmaction2](https://github.com/open-mmlab/mmaction2), [action-former](https://github.com/happyharrycn/actionformer_release), and [ConvNeXt](https://github.com/facebookresearch/ConvNeXt) code base.
+Please cite their works f you found our code is helpful.